erivaden/INST377finalproject/README.md

    Response: Confirms message of deletion <br>

 # Known Bugs
-1. Unclear error messages: error messages such as invalid file or too large of a file are generic/not user friendly +workaround: create more descriptive error messages
+1. Unclear error messages: error messages such as invalid file or too large of a file are generic/not user friendly  <br> +workaround: create more descriptive error messages  <br>
-2. Incorrect color palette: if an image is monochromatic or has low contrast images can produce less thoughtful/repetitive color palette.
+2. Incorrect color palette: if an image is monochromatic or has low contrast images can produce less thoughtful/repetitive color palette.  <br>
-   +workaround: add logic to detect such images, and display a warning
+   +workaround: add logic to detect such images, and display a warning  <br>

 # Future Development